sagemath/sage/src/doc/en/developer/github.rst

 this guide.
 For more details, see `Caching your GitHub credentials in Git
 <https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git>`_.

-If you prefer SSH protocol for Git operations with GitHub, then you follow :ref:`section-git-ssh` to generate an SSH keypair and add the keypair to your GitHub account.
-A simple way to upload the keypair is to choose SSH protocol for Git operations in the dialogue from ``gh auth login`` command above.
+If you prefer SSH protocol for authenticating Git to GitHub, then you follow :ref:`section-git-ssh` to generate an SSH keypair and add the SSH public key to your GitHub account.
+A simple way to upload the public key is to choose SSH protocol for Git operations in the dialogue from ``gh auth login`` command above.
 For more details, see `Connecting to GitHub with SSH
 <https://docs.github.com/en/authentication/connecting-to-github-with-ssh>`_.